ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-2-3.md

-Chapter 2: Defining Effective Meetings - Assessing Your Personal Approach to Meetings
+Assessing Your Personal Approach to Meetings
 =====================================================================================

 In order to run effective meetings, it's important to assess your personal approach to meetings.
 This chapter will guide you through self-reflection and help you identify areas of improvement in your meeting practices.